 Route 66 meandered across the city from Kearney to Glenstone to St. Louis Street, through Park Central Square to Olive and College streets, then headed west along what is now Chestnut Expressway.

 Join the Cause

 You can be part of Springfield’s Route 66 legacy by helping fund the creative components of the Birthplace of Route 66 Roadside Park.
-The park will include a replica of the Red’s Giant Hamburg sign; a filling station replica with restrooms, vending machines and visitor information; a relocated motor court cottage and sign replica; a Route 66 sculpture; and a Lily-Tulip / Solo Cup sculpture.
+The park includes a replica of the Red’s Giant Hamburg sign; future plans include a filling station replica with restrooms, vending machines and visitor information; a relocated motor court cottage and sign replica; a Route 66 sculpture; and a Lily-Tulip / Solo Cup sculpture.